muesli/beehive/README.md

 ## Troubleshooting & Notes

-The web interface and other resources aren't currently embedded in the binary.
+The web interface and other resources are embedded in the binary by default.
-Beehive tries to find those files in its current working directory, so it's currently recommended to start Beehive from within its git repository, if you plan to use the web interface.
+When using `make noembed`, Beehive tries to find those files in its current working directory, so it's currently recommended to start Beehive from within its git repository, if you plan to use the web interface.

 Should you still not be able to reach the web interface, check if the ```config``` directory in the git repository is empty.
 If that's the case, make sure the